The Five Types of Results

 Then we have the results that correspond to their cause, and this is of two types:

-- Results that respond to their cause in our behavior
+- Results that correspond to their cause in our behavior

 - Results that correspond to their cause in our experience.